America, on your birthday, I want to thank you for the first 29 years of my life.

 For Venice Beach, and West LA.
 For Berkeley, and Oakland, and Union City and Fremont and back to Berkeley yet again ..

-And for that last drive down Highway 5, back to LA for the last time and seven months pregnant.
+And for that last drive down Highway 5, back to LA for the last time and seven months pregnant with my baby girl.

 For begonias in my mothers garden.
 For her purple roses, too.
 For parsley, sage, rosemary and thyme.

 For the fresh squeezed orange juice from our very own tree that my dad would make each morning.

 For a stone fireplace and old radio shows from the 1940’s on audio-cassettes.